Chained Soldier: Mato Defense Force

+A member of the 7th Unit of the Demon Defense Force, for the majority of the series, Haruno had been serving on the Corps Away Team.
+Her Peach ability, "Origami," allows her to bring her origami animals to life as Shikigami that she can control at will.
+Haruno eventually rejoined the 7th Unit and continued to help Kyouka and Yuuki ever since.

 Humanoid Shuuki

 The Humanoid Shuuki are women who were victims of Mato disasters and were forced to eat peaches to survive the hostile environment.
 Due to the conditions of Mato, they underwent physical and mental changes, gaining powers and resembling Shuuki in the process.
 Despite their condition, most still retain vestiges of their original appearance and personalities.
 Their condition also enables them to command ordinary Shuuki and consume multiple peaches without adverse effects.
 Though initially hostile, they forged a truce with the MDF.
 Kyouka promised to change the organization's policies to help them once she became Supreme Commander.